pingcap/docs/develop/dev-guide-bookshop-schema-design.md

 5. Click the **Start Import** button to start the import process and wait for TiDB Cloud to complete the importing.

-For more information about TiDB Cloud, see [TiDB Cloud Documentation](https://docs.pingcap.com/tidbcloud).
+For more information about how to import or migrate data to TiDB Cloud, see [TiDB Cloud Migration Overview](https://docs.pingcap.com/tidbcloud/tidb-cloud-migration-overview).

 ### View data import status